Machine Learning in Fintech: Why It Matters

 These days you hardly come across websites that don’t fit mobile screens well.
 Since the vast majority of website visits now happen on mobile devices, responsive design became the de-facto standard of website development.

 Actually, responsive design has already become outdated and worn out.
 Users enjoy the native app experience more than the mobile web.
 This has given rise to Progressive Web Apps (PWA), a kind of web technology that offers an app-like user experience.

-So, just a mobile-optimised website view is not enough.
+So, just a mobile-optimized website view is not enough.
 Users want more and so they settle with a technology that brings together the best of both web and mobile apps.

 PWA is an app-like website or website-like app or both at the same time.
 Maybe the first one suits as the correct definition because it is basically a website with apps like the countenance and several features as well as design elements.